collective/gatsby-source-plone/docs/plugin_options.md

       // Provide authorization token (not required by default)
       // process.env.TOKEN is set by .env
-      // Read more about setup in authorization docs
+      // Read more about setup in authentication docs
       token: process.env.TOKEN,

       // Show logs of progress as plugin is run